Paul Jennings Hill: Motives and aftermath

-Prior to the murders, Hill sent two position papers to Reconstructionist author Gary North, which set out Hill's views of abortion and why he considered murder of abortionists to be warranted.
+Prior to the murders, Hill sent two position papers to Reconstructionist author Gary North, which set out Hill's views of abortion and why he considered murder of abortion care providers to be warranted.
 The papers were followed by three additional letters to North in October 1994.
 North's responses, issued after the murders, comprised two letters that were made available to the public.
 The letters rejected and refuted Hill's theological arguments, and concluded that, "...the public will regard your dual assassination as the act of a condemned man outside of God's church and acting on his own in defiance of Bible-revealed law and therefore also God's moral law."

 Hill spent almost a decade in prison awaiting his execution.
 In a statement made before his execution, Hill's views on the murders remained unchanged; he said that he felt no remorse for his actions, and that he expected "a great reward in Heaven".
 Hill left behind a manuscript manifesto which his backers promised him they would publish.
 Hill also encouraged others who believe abortion is an illegitimate use of lethal force to "do what you have to do to stop it."

 In media

 While in police custody, Hill told the media "Now is the time to defend the unborn as to defend a slave that's about to be murdered."
-Hill's purported ties to the Army of God movement as well as his life and crimes are explored in the feature-length HBO Documentary film Soldiers in the Army of God (2000), directed by Marc Levin and Daphne Pinkerson as part of HBO's America Undercover Series.
+Hill's purported ties to the Army of God movement as well as his life and crimes were explored in the 2000 feature-length HBO documentary Soldiers in the Army of God.

 Lake of Fire, a 2006 documentary by Tony Kaye on the abortion controversy in the United States, features footage of Hill protesting outside abortion clinics in Florida, and shows footage of Hill's arrest and trial.
 Hill also says to the filmmaker that "whatever force is justified in defending the life of a born child is also justified in defending the life of an unborn child."